susestudio/studio-help/600_faq/400_appliances.md

 page, you can create a new appliance and select a template to create your own custom appliance.

-## You can navigate the appliance editor by switching tabs

 **Software:** Add/Remove packages and repositories (you will have access to the openSUSE build service) or upload your own rpms.